-My debut novel is now available for preorder wherever books are sold!
+My debut novel is OUT NOW wherever books are sold!

 In North America: